ishansathe/Journey_to-being-a-blockchain-developer/Day_3.md

         The one which is the longest chain (that is, has most blocks mined in- after the fork happened) is considered as the main chain.
 The protocol used to achieve this is called the GHOST(Greedy Heaviest Observed Sub-Tree) Protocol.

+    c) 51% Attack:
+      This type of attack occurs when an entity or group gets control over 51% of the network.
+As we have seen, the blockchain which is considered correct is the one which 51% of the network (majority) agrees on.
+Thus, gaining control or influence allows the person to take over the network.
+By employing the same concepts as discussed before, PoW and PoS avoid the 51% Attack.

 Block Rewards and Transaction Fees
   Transaction Fee is the fee you pay to the miner/validator to include your transaction in the block.
 It is set by us as we send the transaction (Just like we saw before in metamask).